susan-davis/stellar-core/BIBLE.md

 Technology in the 2270s follows all the tropes of the source material.

 #### Starship Technology
 Warp-powered starships, with decks parallel to the direction of travel, ply the ocean of space, but always seem to be aligned on a common up and down direction when they meet.
-Space travel is fast and cheap
+Ships are powered by Applied Phlebotinum ("Energon crystals"), and

 #### Personal Technology
 Stellar Command personnel have